Vogeltak/maxcrone.org/content/books/2025-01-30-tomorrow-and-tomorrow-and-tomorrow.md

 It's also interesting how immensely popular this book is (most popular book in NYC libraries in 2024) considering its "niche".
 Might be because the human story is, above all, very strong.
-And it's just fascinating to read about people that are incredibly passioned about something (making games).
+And it's just fascinating to read about people that are incredibly passionate about something (making games).